-Where a low-level concern has been identified, this will be reported as soon as possible to the Head.
+Where a low-level concern has been identified, this will be reported as soon as possible to the Interim Head.
 However, it is never too late to share a low-level concern if this has not already happened.
-Where the Head is not available, the information will be reported to the designated safeguarding lead (or deputy), i.e. the most senior member of SLT acting in this role.
+Where the Interim Headmaster is not available, the information will be reported to the designated safeguarding lead (or deputy), i.e. the most senior member of SLT acting in this role.

-Where the low-level concern has been reported to the DSL, they will inform the Head of the details as soon as possible.
-Low-level concerns about the Designated Safeguarding Lead will be reported to the Head and those about the headmaster will be reported to the Director responsible for Safeguarding.
+Where the low-level concern has been reported to the DSL, they will inform the Interim Head of the details as soon as possible.
+Low-level concerns about the Designated Safeguarding Lead will be reported to the Interim Headmaster and those about the Interim Headmaster will be reported to the Director responsible for Safeguarding.

-Where the low-level concern relates to an agency worker, supply staff or contractor, the Head will notify the employer so any potential patterns of inappropriate behavior can be identified.
+Where the low-level concern relates to an agency worker, supply staff or contractor, the Interim Headmaster will notify the employer so any potential patterns of inappropriate behavior can be identified.